These are the 10 Facebook ad mistakes you should avoid to get more bang for your buck.

+Point 5 of our 10 Facebook ad mistakes you should avoid, relates to bad headlines.
 Marketing Pro Jeff Bullas notes that very concise headlines, those that are 40 characters in length or shorter receive nearly 86% more engagement.
 Your headline has to explain how your audience will benefit from your product or service and lead them to click through and learn more about your offer.
 We at Heropost have a free trial which doesn’t hurt the customer because they simply use the product and make an evaluation.

 It’s important to highlight the benefits and features, creating an emotional connection by speaking directly to your audience’s concerns, and highlighting desired outcomes of those concerns.
 At Heropost, our Product aims to help you with your time management on all social media platforms by our scheduling tools.

 As Gary Vaynerchuck would say When it comes to headlines, don’t forget that shorter is better.